dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 6. Add the smooth paste, salt to taste and cover the pan with a lid for *10 minutes*.
 7. After 10 minutes remove the lid, add chopped fresh paneer and cook for a minute.
 8. Remove the curry from heat and garnish with freshly chopped corriander.
-9. Delicious Paneer Butter Masala is ready to be served.
+9. Delicious ==Paneer Butter Masala== is ready to be served.

 	> Tip:
-	> You can replace paneer with a ===variety of vegetables=== to try out different varients of curry.
+	> You can replace paneer with a variety of vegetables to try out different varients of curry.

 ### Benefits